test-runner-js/tom/README.md

 Completed in 6ms.
 Pass: 1, fail: 0, skip: 0.
 ```

-You can test the same code in a headless browser instance (Chromium) using `web-runner`.
+To confirm the code is isomorphic, you can test the same TOM in a headless browser instance (Chromium) using `web-runner`.

 ```
 $ web-runner tmp/synopsis.mjs